 The questions in Part 2 Section 1: Risk Assessment are quantified and scored to assign a level of risk for each MPO, which will be updated annually during the joint certification process.
 The results of the Risk Assessment determine the minimum frequency by which the MPO's supporting documentation for their invoices is reviewed by FDOT MPO Liaisons for the upcoming year.
+The Risk Assessment Scoring Sheet is available here on the MPO Partner Library.
 The frequency of review is based on the level of risk in Table 1.